6 Best Low Ceiling Treadmills: Low Step-Up Height Treadmills

 • Made in USA

-• Different control panels available
+• Different control panels are available

-On the surface it seems like you’re paying a lot for not that many features.
-However, the quality of construction, the care that goes into them and the fact that they’ve been building treadmills for 40 years means that you are getting a very premium treadmill.
+On the surface, it seems like you’re paying a lot for not that many features.
+However, the quality of construction, the care that goes into them, and the fact that they’ve been building treadmills for 40 years means that you are getting a very premium treadmill.

 All the parts used are commercial quality so you’re getting the same experience as in your local health club.
-They use four ply belts which are low friction and last a long time.
+They use four-ply belts which are low friction and last a long time.

 Suggested post: Treadmill user weight limits: Should you care?